yueyinqiu/Dereverbic-Legacy/README.md

 #### Model List

 Training and testing for other models are consistent with DeReverbIC.
-We have included all baseline models in this repository, including the RIR blind estimation approaches mentioned in the main text:
+We have included all baseline models in this repository, including the RIR blind estimation approaches mentioned in the main paper:
 - FiNS: `./src/exe/fins/`
 - BERP: `./src/exe/berp/`
 - CleanUNet: `./src/exe/cleanunet/dbe/`